SaravananPerumal23/scala-code-analysis/README.md

 ## Jenkins Pipeline
-Pipeline can be setup to build, unit test, code scan with Sonarqube which gets triggered with every code push.
+Pipeline job can be setup to build, unit test, code scan with Sonarqube on every code push with Webhooks setup.

-Once your Jenkins is up and running, install the pre-requisites from 'Manage Jenkins' menu option
+Once your Jenkins is up and running, install the default plugins that are recommended.
+Also ensure the below pre-requisites are installed,

 * Git
 * Sbt plugin

 #### Jenkins job setup
 * Create a new job/item
-    * Give it a name (“Scala/SBT Test 1”)
+    * Give it a name (“scala-sampleApp-build”)
     * Choose Pipeline
     * Click Ok
 * Next screen